angular-ui/bootstrap/src/pagination/docs/readme.md

 ### Pagination Settings ###

-Settings can be provided as attributes in the `<pagination>` or globally configured through the `paginationConfig`.
+Settings can be provided as attributes in the `<uib-pagination>` or globally configured through the `uibPaginationConfig`.

  * `ng-change`
  	: